-An example is if you buy 2 T-shirts from a retail merchant.
-One T-shirt is delivered to you from Texas and the other T-Shirt delivered from Atlanta.
+For instance, you buy two T-shirts from a retail merchant.
+One delivered to you from Texas, and the other one is from Atlanta.

 1 T-Shirt cost is $20 2 T-shirt cost is $30 Total cost is $50

-End customer can see in his bill as two amounts.
-One is $20 and the other one is $30.
+The end customer can see in his bill as two amounts.
+One is $20, and the other one is $30.

-In credit cards transactions, when you do a transaction for example on-line (e-commerce) and the e-commerce platform can submit a single authorized slip to issuer (Banks) to get money.
+In credit card transactions, when you do an on-line (e-commerce) transaction, and the e-commerce platform can submit a single authorized slip to the issuer (Banks) to get money.

 - Card holder – who is having card in hand